Cadell History, Family Crest & Coats of Arms

-Scotland.
+Cadell was first used as a surname by descendants of the Pictish people of ancient Scotland.
 The ancestors of the Cadell family lived at or near the wooded stream derived from the Gaelic word coillie, a wood and dur which means stream.

 Early Origins of the Cadell family